rileygelwicks/eastwestaudio/doc/index.rst

       3.1  The ``ewa.conf`` File
       3.2  The EWA Rule Configuration File
         3.2.1  The Ewaconf Configuration Language
-      3.3  Configuring the Web Server
+      3.3  Checking the Syntax of the Configuration Files 3.4  Configuring the Web Server
-        3.3.1  Lighttpd
+        3.4.1  Lighttpd
-        3.3.2  Apache with mod_xsendfile
+        3.4.2  Apache with mod_xsendfile
     4  Using The CLI Programs
       4.1  ``ewabatch``
       4.2  ``ewa``